engageLively/galyleo-examples/tutorials/create-table/README.md

 # Uses
 1. A Jupyter Notebook

-# A Galyleo Table
+# An SDML Table
-A Galyleo Table is the foundation of a Galyleo Dashboard; all data are contained in Tables.
-A Table is a dictionary with fields "columns" and "rows".
-The columns field is a list of dictionaries.
+An SDML Table is the foundation of a Galyleo Dashboard; all data are contained in Tables.
+A Table is a dictionary with fields "schema" and "type".
+In our application, the type is always "RowTable" and there is an additional field "rows".

+The schema field is a list of dictionaries.
 Each dictionary has two fields, "name", and "type".
-The "type" field must be one of the Galyleo types, defined in the library galyleo.galyleo_constants: GALYLEO_NUMBER, GALYLEO_BOOLEAN, GALYLEO_STRING, GALYLEO_DATE, GALYLEO_DATETIME, GALYLEO_TIME_OF_DAY.
+The "type" field must be one of the SDML types: "string", "number", "boolean", "date", "datetime", "timeofday"

-The "rows" field of a table consists of a list of lists.
+The "rows" field of a RowTable consists of a list of lists.
 To be valid, a table must obey the following:

 1. The length of each row must be equal to the length of the columns: `[len(row) == len(columns) for row in rows]`
 2. The type of the jth element of each row must match the type declared in the jth column `[matchType(row[j], column[j]["type"]) for j in range(len(row))]`

-where a float or int matches GALYLEO_NUMBER, True or False matches GALYLEO_BOOLEAN, and anything matches GALYLEO_STRING.
+where a float or int matches "number", True or False matches "boolean", and anything matches "string".
 Here is an example table:
 ```
     {
+        "type"" "RowTable"
-        "columns": [{"name": "name", "type": GALYLEO_STRING}, {"name": "age", "type": GALYLEO_NUMBER}]
+        "schema": [{"name": "name", "type": "string}, {"name": "age", "type": "number}]
         "rows": [['tom', 23], ['teresa', 22], ['jill', 36], ['jack', 47], ['dick', 33], ['jennifer', 47], ['harry', 28], ['meghan', 23]]
     }
 ```